pkolios/mackerel/tests/site/content/document.md

+---
-Title: Some Document
+title: Some Document
-Template: document.jhtml
+template: document
+---

-We use this for testing and for reference!
+We use this for testing!